 Andrea is a film scholar who obtained his Masters in Research of Film (Mres) at Edge Hill University by analysing the music biopic genre.

 The episode delves into the power struggle between the law and a life of crime.
 Stylistically, the episode revolves around the notion of watching and being watched, the voyeur and the aware subject.
 This focus is echoed throughout the cinematography, but it truly shines in the masterful choices of soundtrack.
-This article takes a closer listen into the tracks that are chosen and why they are eventually mashed together.
+This article takes a closer listen to the tracks that are chosen and why they are eventually mashed together.

 Throughout the episode, we hear two tracks; Henry Mancini’s "Peter Gunn Theme" and The Police’s "Every Breath You Take".
 There is a fantastically effective process that happens during the stake-out scenes in the episode in which we hear both tracks syncing in and out of one another.
 Before delving into the effectiveness of the mash-up, let's look closer at the significance of each track individually.

-For the spectators who will recognise the music, they can expect private eye Peter Gunn-styled stakeouts from the F.B.I.
-For those who don’t, there is no need to worry as the track’s groove and rhythm oozes a calmness, a certain coolness, that indicates a level of control and efficiency over how the F.B.I are conducting their operation.
+For the spectators who recognise the music, they can expect private eye Peter Gunn-styled stakeouts from the FBI.
+For those who don’t, there is no need to worry as the track’s groove and rhythm oozes a calmness, a certain coolness, that indicates a level of control and efficiency over how the FBI are conducting their operation.
 To add to that, a sense of time being crucial is exhilarated from the music through a constant percussive beat of a high-hat symbol mixed with a looping electric guitar riff.
 This looping effect works magnificently in mediating the tracking shots and montage editing of the agents driving and discreetly following the Sopranos.

-This makes the pair of tracks ideal candidates for HBO’s Kathryn Dayak to mash-up for the episode.
+This makes the pair of tracks ideal candidates for HBO’s Kathryn Dayak to mash up for the episode.
 Moreover, the lyrical content of the song emphasises the notion of following someone to an almost omniscient extent.
-The F.B.I’s goal is to know of every single step Tony has made and is going to take by wire-tapping the area in which he feels most comfortable discussing “business”, his basement.
-Even if contextually the song is about Sting yearning for his ex-wife, this only further emphasis how crucial it is for the F.B.I to gain the evidence in which they can use to prosecute the notorious Tony Soprano.
+The FBI’s goal is to know every single step Tony has made and is going to take by wire-tapping the area in which he feels most comfortable discussing “business”, his basement.
+Even if contextually the song is about Sting yearning for his ex-wife, this only further emphasizes how crucial it is for the FBI to gain evidence they can use to prosecute the notorious Tony Soprano.

-What is fascinating about the execution of Dayak’s mash-up is individually these tracks parallel the succession of the F.B.I’s enfolding plan.
+What is fascinating about the execution of Dayak’s mash-up is individually these tracks parallel the succession of the FBI’s enfolding plan.
 However, when they are played together, anxieties of the plan going wrong are emphasised.
 The rhythm and beat sync indistinguishably.
-What doesn’t, however, is Stings somber chorus and the crescendo of piercing shrieks from the "Peter Gunn Theme’s" forte wind section.
+What doesn’t, however, is Sting's somber chorus and the crescendo of piercing shrieks from the "Peter Gunn Theme’s" forte wind section.
 This chaos of non-diegetic sounds essentially orchestrates the diegesis, as the crescendo couples well with the close-ups and quick cuts of the agents sweating profusely as they stumble and scatter whilst aborting the operation.
 It creates an anxiously tense experience that matches the fears of having a convert operation uncovered.

 © 2021 Andrea Sciambarella